Carniverous19/helium_analysis_tools/README.md

  - **RUs**: This is the sum of all reward units from hotspots at the specified compass heading over the PoCs analyzed
  - **bar chart**: This is a crude bar chart showing the same information as "RUs".
 The direction with the most earnings will have 32 `X`'s and the others are scaled accordingly

-#### witness details
+#### Witness details

-The detailed witness report will list each witness for the reference hotspot of the PoCs analyzed.
+A detailed witness report will list each witness for the reference hotspot of the PoCs analyzed.
 This could be hundreds of columns so it is best to use this in combination with the `-c` or `--challenges` argument to limit the challenge history.

-to run the detailed `witnesses` report run the same command but specify the `-d` or `--details` flag:
+To run a detailed `witnesses` report, use the `-d` or `--details` flag:

     python3 beacon_reports.py -x witnesses --address {hotspot address} --details